 You can find more materials to help you campaign in your communities on our resources page.

-Thank you for taking part in the 2021 Scams Awareness Campaign, which will take place from 14 - 27 June.
-This annual campaign is all about creating a network of confident, #ScamAware consumers who are able to recognise a scam, report it to the appropriate agency and talk about their experiences to help raise public awareness of scams.
+Scams Awareness Fortnight is an annual campaign run by Citizens Advice with the Consumer Protection Partnership (CPP).
+It’s all about creating a network of confident, #ScamAware consumers who are able to recognise a scam, take the right action when dealing with a scam and talk about their experiences to raise awareness and help others.

 Why campaign on scams?

 Spam emails, ‘suspicious activity’ alerts from your bank, news stories about data breaches – unfortunately, scams and fraud seem to have become part of our daily lives.
-They can affect anyone - a recent Citizens Advice report found that almost three quarters of people surveyed had been targeted by a scam in the previous two years - and can cause a lot of harm.
-The National Audit Office (NAO) has estimated that individuals in the UK lose £10 billion a year due to fraud, not to mention the emotional impact.
+They can and do affect anyone and can cause a lot of harm.

-Through the Scams Awareness campaign we want to:
+Through the campaign we want to achieve a few things:

 Equip consumers with the knowledge and skills they need to recognise scams

 Scams come in many forms and are increasingly complex and sophisticated.
-We want to arm people with the knowledge they need to recognise scams, so they can protect themselves and those around them.
+We want to give people the knowledge they need to recognise scams, so they can protect themselves and those around them.

 Empower people to take action by getting advice and reporting scams